learningequality/kolibri-docs/README.rst

 This is the repository where user documentation for `Kolibri <https://learningequality.org/kolibri/>`__ is maintained.
 To read the documentation visit `kolibri.readthedocs.io <https://kolibri.readthedocs.io/>`__.

-To help translate the documentation, please visit our `'kolibri-docs' CrowdIn project <http://crowdin.com/project/kolibri-docs/>`__.
+To help translate the documentation, please contact our i18n team at i18nteam@learningequality.org.

 Building the docs locally